bytesunite/li-react-fullstack-site/ch1-creating-a-react-front-end.md

 If all went well, your React app will now display large text saying *This is the Home Page!* in the middle of the page.

 But this has limited use.
-We need to add *routing* to our app in order to display more than one page.
-When navigating to another page, the url should change an the other page should be displayed.
+We need to add individual routes to our app in order to display more than one page.
+When navigating to another page, the url should change and the other page should be displayed.
 For example, if we went to the url "/about" we would expect the About page to display.

 ### Adding React Router to an application